CodeCompasss/cse-student-starter-guide/docs/domain/game-development.md

-# Game Development: What It Is and What You Need to Know

 ## What Is Game Development?

 Game development is the process of designing, creating, and publishing video games for platforms like PCs, consoles, mobile devices, and the web.
 It’s a blend of art, storytelling, programming, and design that brings interactive digital worlds to life.